jan-72/SQL-Lookbook/Programming Problems/Adriann GitHub/Elementary/7. Multiplication Tables/README Adriann.md

 Link: https://adriann.github.io/programming_problems.html

-1. Write a program that prints ‘Hello World’ to the screen
+7. Write a program that prints a multiplication table for numbers up to 12.